aws/aws-advanced-jdbc-wrapper/docs/JDBC-WRAPPER-CONFIGURATION-ASSISTANT.md

 | `queryLevelLoadBalancing` | `false` | Pick a fresh reader on **each** read-routing decision within an established read-only phase, instead of reusing one sticky reader.
 See §5.12b. |
 | `loadBalancingIncludeWriter` | `false` | When `queryLevelLoadBalancing` is on, also treat the writer as an eligible target in the reader-balancing pool. |

 > Per-query balancing only switches the connection **between** statements (never mid-transaction — routing is pinned while a transaction is open or autocommit is off).
-There is no statement re-creation: the connection vacated by a switch is kept open one more query so any `Statement`/`ResultSet` created before the switch finishes on its original reader, while subsequent statements use the newly selected reader.
+A re-executed statement is re-created on the newly selected reader when `allowStatementRecreationOnConnectionSwitch` is on (the default); a statement that cannot be re-created (a one-shot stream/LOB parameter or a pending batch) finishes on its original reader.
 See §5.12b.

 See [UsingTheAutoReadWriteSplittingPlugin.md](./using-the-jdbc-driver/using-plugins/UsingTheAutoReadWriteSplittingPlugin.md) for full details.